 Toshiyuki Toyonaga and Genki Okawa, that already knew each other from acting in the same stage plays and or musicals, were the members chosen to be Lagrange Point.

-Lagrange Point were the perfect package that Rejet had carefully wrapped up for their fans.
+Lagrange Point was the perfect package that Rejet had carefully wrapped up for its fans.

-Release after release, this unit never failed to impress with their unique sound and top tier vocal performances.
+Release after release, this unit never failed to impress with its unique sound and top-tier vocal performances.

 They were sharing knowledge between themselves and, as a result, this unit shows constant improvement in all areas.

-Today, Lagrange Point are one of the most powerful and exciting units in the seiyuu industry.
-They have perfect teamwork and chemistry, their choreographies are eye catching and their singing skills are truly impressive.
+Today, Lagrange Point is one of the most powerful and exciting units in the seiyuu industry.
+They have perfect teamwork and chemistry, their choreographies are eye-catching and their singing skills are truly impressive.
 They are Rejet‘s crown jewel.